 - Please consult your physician if symptoms persist.

 - Amla constipates in small doses.

-- Amla is contraindicated in diarrhoea, dysentery, caution in high Kapha and Ama.
+- Amla is contraindicated in diarrhea, dysentery, caution in the high Kapha and Ama.